aitoroses/simplifying-bpm-architecture/simplifying-bpm-architecture.md

   ​

-# The good
+### The good

 In the other hand, BPM solutions have come with some builtin interesting features:

+- They are based on standards.

 - They usually provide a Security Layer, that can be replaced or extended.

-- They provide abstractions for users, organizations and membership
+- They provide abstractions for users, organizations and memberships.

+- They implement auditing systems.

-- They implement the core concept of a "workflow engine" and a "workflow editor"
+- They implement the concept of a **workflow engine** and a **workflow editor**.

   ​